 Mid Cape is the second Cape Cod area when you come from the mainland.
 It’s a great option for where to stay in Cape Cod if you want both a central location on the peninsula and good access to ferries.

 Dennis and Yarmouth are two great options for where to stay in Cape Cod.
 In both towns you find beautiful beaches to enjoy.
-They are also known as some of the most convenient and best places to stay in Cape Cod for families.
+They are known as some of the most convenient and nicest towns to stay in Cape Cod for families.

-Barnstable is the biggest town in Cape Cod and its village Hyannis is a hub with a fun downtown area that is alive most times of the year.
-The downtown area contains shops, restaurants and things to do.
-A Cape Cod stay highlight is the interesting John F. Kennedy Museum in Hyannis.
+Barnstable is the biggest town in Cape Cod.
+Its village Hyannis is a hub with a fun downtown area that is alive most times of the year.
+The downtown area offers Cape Cod hotels, restaurants, shops and things to do.
+Hyannis’ interesting JFK Museum is a Cape Cod highlight.
 It’s also in Hyannis that you find the quickest ferry connection to Nantucket Island.

-- Stay in Mid Cape for: A central location and ferries to Nantucket.
+- Pick Mid Cape for: A central location and ferries to Nantucket.

 Upper Cape, MA – Cape Cod hotels close to the mainland and Martha’s Vineyard